112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 i 'ec'e,S and protection nenied them in .
 Trance under . occtu aa .tion rules
 . ' An !
-In all of T.c•~~,rlce ; lurirlg that
+In all of T.c•,rlce ; lurirlg that
 1
 ll
-periot about ~ .r~r7aj French we hems e,, .fisted
+periot about  .rr7aj French we hems e,, .fisted
 .
 err7i ans admitted
 thi was, aailure